tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Metadata

-The `Upload-Metadata` header MUST consist of one or more key-value pairs.
-The key-value pairs MUST be separated by comma.
+The `Upload-Metadata` header MUST consist of one or more comma-separated key-value pairs.
 The key and value MUST be separated by a space.
-The key MUST NOT contain a space or a comma and also MUST not be empty.
+The key MUST NOT contain space, comma and MUST NOT be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
 All keys MUST be unique.

 #### Requests

 ##### POST

-Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new upload resource.
-The request MUST include one of the following
+The Client MUST `POST` against a well known upload creation URL to request a new upload resource.
+The request MUST include one of the following headers:
-headers:

 a) `Upload-Length` to indicate the size of an entire upload in bytes.

-b) `Upload-Defer-Length: 1` if upload size is not known.
+b) `Upload-Defer-Length: 1` if upload size is not known at the time.

 Once it is known the Client MUST set the `Upload-Length` in the next `PATCH` request.
 Once set it MUST NOT be changed.

-If `Upload-Length` is not known to the Server, it MUST set `Upload-Defer-Length: 1` in all `PATCH` and `HEAD` responses.
+If `Upload-Length` is not known, the Server MUST set `Upload-Defer-Length: 1` in all `PATCH` and `HEAD` responses.

 If the Server supports deferring length, it MUST add `creation-defer-length` to